Here are the moving stories that clearly portray the ongoing and urgent need for blood products:

 Kennedy Kraus received blood transfusions as part of her treatment for aplastic anemia before undergoing a successful bone marrow transplant in 2007.
 Today Kennedy is healthy; she is a senior in high school and getting ready to apply to college to pursue a medical career.
 Kennedy volunteers for the blood bank and has an appreciation for life far beyond her years.

 Waylon was born in 2012 with severe respiratory distress.
 During the 13 weeks after his birth he had two surgeries and 50 blood transfusions.
 At home now, he is off oxygen completely.

 Stefanie Sacknoff was transfusion dependent for eleven years due to aplastic anemia.
 Thanks to a bone marrow transplant in 2007, Stefanie is completely recovered and graduated from George Washington University in 2013, as a physician assistant.
-She now works locally in Hematology/Oncology and enjoys spending time with her family and 2 year old nephew who all live in San Diego.
+She now works locally in Hematology/Oncology and enjoys spending time with her family and 2-year-old nephew who all live in San Diego.

-Mercedes Soto required regular transfusions to keep her healthy after being diagnosed with leukemia.
+Mercedes required regular transfusions to keep her healthy after being diagnosed with leukemia.
 She is so grateful to the blood donors who kept her healthy while waiting for her successful bone marrow transplant.

 Micah Bernstein was diagnosed with high-risk neuroblastoma when he was 15 months old.
 The three + years of treatments that have followed have required many transfusions.
 Micah is still very active playing with cars, riding his bike, reading books and loving school when he can attend.

 Charlene Waddell was diagnosed with stage-4 colon cancer, which metastasized to her liver and she needed multiple blood transfusions as part of her treatment.
 She is now healthy and encourages everyone who can to donate blood.